- さむらいの 着物を 着ます。They wear samurai kimono.

-さあ、子供の日を 祝いましょう。Well, let us celebrate the Children’s day.
+- さあ、子供の日を 祝いましょう。Well, let us celebrate Children’s Day.

-さむらいのように 強くなるように。 Wishing to be strong like samurai.
+- さむらいのように 強くなるように。I want to be as strong as the samurai.

-Main text: In alignment with the Australian Curriculum/Japanese language (Year 7 to 8 band plan achievement standards)
+Main text: In alignment with the Australian curriculum (Years 7 to 8 band plan achievement standards)

-build cohesion in their texts and elaborate on meaning using grammatical elements such as conjunctions e.g., だから
+- Build cohesion in texts and elaborate on the meanings using grammatical elements, such as conjunctions, e.g., だから

-Captions: In alignment with the Senior Japanese syllabus & Japanese Language Proficiency Test (JLPT)
+Captions: In alignment with the Senior Japanese syllabus and the Japanese Language Proficiency Test (JLPT)

-plain form verbs, including past tense and negative form
+- Plain form verbs, including past tense and negative forms

 Cultural note from the author:

-Every year, children in Japan look forward to the 5th of May, Children’s Day.
-The day signifies good health and wishes a good future for the children.
+Every year, children in Japan look forward to the 5th of May, which is Children’s Day.
+This day signifies good health and wishes for a good future for the children.
 It was originally held for boys only.
 However, in 1948, this day was registered as a national holiday and became a special day for both boys and girls.
-Therefore, the traditional celebrative ways introduced in this book mostly comprises of boy related themes.
+Therefore, the traditional celebrative ways that are introduced in this book mostly comprise boy-related themes.
 While some of the traditional practices have been simplified for the modern era, many families still practice these traditional methods.